magento/merchdocs/src/catalog/inventory-backorders.md

 ![]({% link images/images/inventory/inventory-backorders-after.png %}){: .zoom}
 _Example Salable Quantity after backorders enabled_

 When customers purchase over 25 products, new orders enter as backorders.
 As the product's salable quantity reduces to 5 (70 items have been sold), the product page will display a message "Only 5 left" on the storefront.
-When the salable quantity reaches 0, the product displays as "Out of Stock" in the storefront.
+When the salable quantity reaches 0, the product is displayed as "Out of Stock" in the storefront.

 ### Notify for Quantity Below